Inference on a Distribution from Noisy Draws: Large-sample properties of plug-in estimators

 Our setup reflects a situation where the noisy measurements $\vartheta_1,\ldots,\vartheta_n$ converge in squared mean to $\theta_1,\ldots,\theta_n$ at the rate $m^{-1}$.
 A leading case is the situation where $\vartheta_i$ is an estimator of $\theta_i$ obtained from a sample of size $m$ that converges at the parametric rate.\footnote{ Everything to follow can be readily modified to different convergence rates as well as to the case where

 with $m_i := p_i m$ for a random variable $p_i\in (0,1]$.
 It suffices to redefine $\sigma_i^2$ as $\sigma_i^2 / p_i$.
 When the $\vartheta_i$ represent estimators this device allows for the sample size to vary with $i$.
 For example, in a panel data setting, it would cover unbalanced panels under a missing-at-random assumption.
 Further, the requirement that $\vartheta_i$ is unbiased can be relaxed to allow for standard non-linearity bias of order $m^{-1}$.
-We do not do this here as it is possible quite generally to reduce the bias down to $O(m^{-2})$, for example via a jackknife or bootstrap correction, making it negligible in our analysis below. } We allow $\theta_i$ and $\sigma_i^2$ to be correlated, implying that the noise $\vartheta_i - \theta_i$ is not independent of $\theta_i$.
+We do not do this here as it is possible quite generally to reduce the bias down to $O(m^{-3/2})$, for example via a jackknife or bootstrap correction, making it negligible in our analysis below.
+Furthermore, the split-sample jackknife approach to bias correction that we discuss below would automatically take care of this additional $m^{-1}$ bias without modification. } We allow $\theta_i$ and $\sigma_i^2$ to be correlated, implying that the noise $\vartheta_i - \theta_i$ is not independent of $\theta_i$.
 Hence, we allow for measurement error to be non-classical.
 Recovering the distribution of $\theta_i$ from a sample of $(\vartheta_i,\sigma_i^2)$ is, therefore, not a standard deconvolution problem.

 It is common to estimate $F(\theta)$ by

 the empirical distribution of the $\vartheta_i$ at $\theta$.
 As we will show below, under suitable regularity conditions, such plug-in estimators are consistent and asymptotically normal as $n\rightarrow\infty$ provided that $m$ grows with $n$ so that $n/m^2$ converges to a finite constant.
 The use of $\vartheta_1,\ldots,\vartheta_n$ rather than $\theta_1,\ldots,\theta_n$ introduces bias of the order $m^{-1}$, in general.
 This bias implies that test statistics are size distorted and the coverage of confidence sets is incorrect unless $n/m^2$ converges to zero.